dotansimha/graphql-code-generator/docs/plugins/typescript-document-nodes.md

 }
 ```

-It will generate following Typescript code:
+It will generate following TypeScript code:

 ```ts
 import { DocumentNode } from 'graphql';